Noesis/UnrealPlugin/README.md

 * The NoesisGUI SDK version 2.1.
 You can download it from [our website](https://noesisengine.com).

-* Python 2.7 with some additional modules to run the installation script.
+* Python with some additional modules to run the installation script (tested with Python 2.7 and 3.6).

 ## Setup